 [Utere blandit]iis odiosaque iurgia, differ, Si potes, aut gressus ad tua tecta refer

 A new hypothesis about the function of the building is needed.
 In my study of private religion, published in 1994, I suggested that it was a luxurious brothel, where the guests could also enjoy a meal .
 The owner could have feared misbehaviour of the guests.
-But even and perhaps especially in an expensive brothel the aggressiveness is hard to understand.
+But even and perhaps especially in an expensive brothel the aggressiveness of the gorgoneia is hard to understand.
 It is this aggressiveness in combination with the dining-room that leads to perplexity.

 For setting up hypotheses about the function of buildings I have started using an approach that I have called the ADONIS-principle.
 An hypothesis can only be attractive (an Adonis) if we can make sense of the Architecture, DecoratiON, Inscriptions and Surroundings of a building.
 What happens when we apply this to the House of the Gorgons?

 Let us return first to the architecture and surroundings of the building.
 In Ostia it is notoriously difficult to distinguish between domus and guild-seats .
 The presence or absence of small, private rooms is one reason to distinguish between the two, but unequivocal evidence is provided only by inscriptions found in situ.
 Therefore there are still uncertainties about the function of, for example, the Domus del Tempio Rotondo (I,XI,2-3).
 If the House of the Gorgons was not a domus, then the second choice is, that it was the seat of a guild .
 Seats of guilds are often at locations that are much more exposed than the locations of the domus.
 Several are on the Decumanus Maximus.
 The Caseggiato dei Lottatori (V,III,1), perhaps a guild-seat of wrestlers, is surrounded by three streets, a good parallel for the location of the House of the Gorgons.